Pomona-College-CS181-SP2020/muitanprasert-rationalizer/README.md

 ## How It Works
 * Input a list of ingredients, each with quantity, as strings separated by new line
-* Show on the side as rearrangeable list
+* The list is rearrangeable by dragging the orange button.
-* Double click to remove from the list
+* Double click on X to remove from the list
 * Parse input strings in the amount, unit, and the rest (ingredient)
 * Determine if an input is scalable (by unit)
 * Input number of servings (floating points) and display in-place the scaled quantities with appropriate units